-Failure to obtain and maintain required registrations or to comply with any applicable regulations could delay or preclude us from developing and commercializing our product candidates that contain controlled substances and subject us to enforcement action.
+Failure to obtain and maintain required registrations or to comply with any applicable regulations could delay or preclude us from developing and commercializing Xtampza and product candidates that contain controlled substances and subject us to enforcement action.
 The DEA may seek civil penalties, refuse to renew necessary registrations or initiate proceedings to revoke those registrations.
 In some circumstances, violations could lead to criminal proceedings.
-Because of their restrictive nature, these regulations could limit commercialization of our product candidates containing controlled substances.
+Because of their restrictive nature, these regulations could limit commercialization of products containing controlled substances.